skranz/skranz.github.com/_posts/2022-08-29-ProposalElectricitySpotMarketPrices.md

 This means in this example the price cap reduces buyer expenditures by 42% compared to the current marginal cost pricing system.
 The money comes from a reduction of the infra-marginal rents of non-gas power plants.

+## UPDATE [2022-09-28 13:30]: RISK OF A MONEY PUMP?

+I just got a very good remark on a potentially quite tricky problem (thanks Justus!).
+Under the proposed mechanism, gas power plant owners could buy gas cheaper than the price they get when selling gas.
+That might be used as a money pump for owners of gas power plants.
+(Below I also suggest that pump storage suppliers should get the same price than gas power plants, i.e. a similar problem would arise for storage owners).
+I have to think deeper about that issue, but it could indeed be very problematic for this mechanism.
+Possibly, the money pump risk does not allow to implement mechanisms where buyers pay a lower price than the price the marginal seller obtains.

+One possibly could think of the following modification of the mechanism.
+Buyers pay the marginal cost as price, i.e. in the example 1000 Euro / MWh, but non-gas plants still get at most the price cap.
+The extra earnings will be collected by the government that can use the money to support energy users (e.g. lump sum transfers based on historic electricity usage).
+The mechanism would then not reduce electricity prices but still collect some of the inframarginal rents to have money that is needed to suppport energy consumers.

+I have to think about it more closely.
+Possibly I will update also other parts of the post later.

 ## Discussion

 Let us discuss the key elements and critical issues of this proposal: